Winterizing Your Boat: Do It Now Before the Freezing Temps Roll In

 7. Cover your boat or place it into winter storage.

-Boats can be placed in boat storage units, dry stack storage, indoor storage, or even stored outside in your yard.
-No matter where your vessel calls home this winter, make sure it is covered properly.
+Boats can be stored in boat storage units, dry stack storage, indoor spaces, or even outdoors in your yard.
+Wherever you choose to store your vessel this winter, be sure it’s properly covered.

 8. Dock owners, list your dock.